VviolaineC/Network-Analysis_Reddiit-Confliction/README.md

 * Example: r/SubredditDrama serves as a **conflict hub**, connecting otherwise unrelated communities
 * Think of them as **the gossip broadcasters**, making sure everyone hears about the drama

+### 🛠️ Moderation Strategies to Reduce Inter-Subreddit Conflict

+**1️⃣ Monitor Bridge Hubs**
+Closely track bridge communities (e.g., r/SubredditDrama) that connect many subreddits

+Throttle or flag hubs if they trigger a sudden surge of hostile cross-posts

+Prevent local drama from turning into platform-wide conflict

+**2️⃣ Rein in Aggressors**
+Identify instigator subreddits with unusually high rates of outbound negativity

+Use automated systems to flag toxic patterns

+Reduce their visibility and reach, and prompt moderation action

+**3️⃣ Protect Bystanders**
+Adjust algorithms so controversial posts don’t flood large general-interest subs (e.g., r/AskReddit)

+Encourage big communities to adopt “no external drama” rules

+Create a buffer to stop toxic content from going viral